DavidLee36/film-stack/README.md

 As this project is a personal learning project/experience, contributions are not being sought at this time.
 However, any feedback or suggestions are welcome and greatly appreciated!

+## License

+This project is open-sourced under the MIT License.
+See the [LICENSE](LICENSE.md) file for details.

 ## Contact

 David Lee - david303lee@gmail.com